ddobrilo/WEMModel/README.md

 # WEMModel
 Model for Working Environment Monitoring in Smart Manufacturing

 The WEMModel is developed as a proposal of the model for working environment monitoring in smart manufacturing system based on wireless sensor technologies and MQTT protocol and the design of a testing platform.

+## Simulation of WEMModel performance with the testing platform

 The testing platform can be used for model validation, prototype application development, and student teaching in engineering education process.

 The testing platform is designed as follows:
 1. Sensor nodes are based on Arduino/Genuino UNO Rev3 clones with integrated ESP8266 module.
 Total of 10 sensor nodes is developed and used in scenarios.
 The sensor nodes are presented in Figure 6 and have the following configuration: